mcglow2/guides/source/hpc/Slurm/partition.md

 ### Resource Usage limit

-Resouce usage limits DO NOT apply to lab partitions.
+Resource usage limits DO NOT apply to lab partitions.

 **This limit is subject to change to best utilize cluster resources.**